 However, modern smartphones such as the iPhone can also display conventional pages well - does the need for optimization disappear in the future?

-Even with modern smartphones, it does not necessarily make sense to deliver developed for the use on desktop computers career pages to then only zoomed out or present in excerpts.
-In addition to low display sizes and limited input options, a significantly reduced level of attention when using "on the go" will continue to shape the mobile medium.
-This makes other concepts of approaching and informing candidate target groups as well as presenting content necessary.
+Even with modern smartphones, it does not necessarily make sense to deliver career pages developed for use on desktop computers in order to then only present them in a reduced size or in sections.
+In addition to small display sizes and limited input options, significantly reduced attention when using "on the go" will continue to shape the mobile medium.
+This makes other concepts of addressing and informing target audience groups and presenting content necessary.

 How common are mobile recruiting offers?